kirtisharma8/Foundation-of-Data-Science/README.md

 # Foundation-of-Data-Science
-This repository has all the assignments and project work during the course.
+This repository has all the assignment work during the course.